best-surrogacy-agencies-in-denver colorado

 What makes Physician’s Surrogacy different from other Colorado surrogacy agencies? +

 Physician’s Surrogacy is the only surrogacy agency in the U.S. managed by practicing OB/GYNs.
-This means physicians — not coordinators — lead surrogate screening, producing a ~8% pass rate and preterm birth rates 50% below the national average.
-The agency also offers a one-week average match time and a transparent Flat-Rate Surrogacy pricing model.
+Physicians — not coordinators — lead surrogate screening, producing a ~8% pass rate and preterm birth rates 50% below the national average.
+The agency also offers a one-week average match time and a transparent Flat-Rate Surrogacy program.

 !